jarviscanada/jarvis_data_eng_LiamGentile/linux_sql/README.md

 This is a simple script that creates two tables in the `host_agent` database if they don't exist already.
 These tables are `host_info` and `host_usage`.
 The script uses standard Postgres SQL syntax.

-To execute the script you'd run `psql -h localhost postgres -d host_agent -f sql/ddl.sql`.
+To execute the script you would run `psql -h localhost postgres -d host_agent -f sql/ddl.sql`.

 ###### `queries.sql`
 -